Community over big tech Campaign

 JTNWI recently launched this campaign to respond to the onslaught of AI data centers targeting Northwest Indiana and is mobilizing with residents across the region to demand that Communities, not Big Tech, come first.

-Data centers are large-scale facilities that house computers and servers and are rapidly expanding at a scale never before seen, driven by the rise of Artificial Intelligence (AI).
+Data centers are large-scale facilities that house computers and servers and are rapidly expanding at an unprecedented scale, driven by the rise of Artificial Intelligence (AI).
 Most major tech companies, such as Google, Microsoft, Amazon, and Meta, rely heavily on data centers.
 Amazon’s sprawling data center campus in New Carlisle, occupying 1,200 acres and consuming 2.2 gigawatts of energy, is poised to become one of the largest in the world.

 According to a recent report, in Indiana, home to nearly 80 facilities to date, it is projected that data centers will consume nearly half of the state’s electricity, accounting for 47.2% of the state's total power output, which is nearly seven times the national average.